wimspaargaren/information-retrieval-project/Documents/idea document/ideadocument.md

 the time the activity takes place.
 What we are curious to see is on what types of activity happen at which time of the day and on which day of the week.
-Furthermore our plan for this project is to analyse the data based on age and gender and map wether or not this influences the outcome of information on the map.
+Furthermore our plan for this project is to analyse the data based on age and gender and map whether or not this influences the outcome of information on the map.
 This aspect of the project is quite challenging as no age information is directly bundled in the crawled data and in twitter also no gender information is supplied.
 In order to still gather data with age and gender we want to